How to access support

 Find a needs assessment service near you to start the process.

-Connect with a Disability Information Advisory Service
+Connect with a Disability Information Advisory Service or other helpful service

 Disability Information Advisory Services (DIAS) provide independent information and advice to disabled people and their families/whānau.